oit-ipbl/final_competition/README.md

 2. Automatic control use Python
 3. Each team can try 2 times
 4. Four landings
+5. Cannot land twice in the same city

 ## Evaluation
 - Red city is 1 points